tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: bdqffdq:forDataQualityNeed
 - Preferred Label: for Data Quality Need
 - Definition: Category of properties that relates specific Data Quality Needs to specific Methods.
-- Notes: Category of properties that link tests to their Methods
+- Notes: Category of properties that link tests to their Methods.

 ********************